cu-mkp/manuscript-object/README.md

   manuscript-object/
     ...
 ```

+update from 2023/2/20: here I did not see a folder called mkp, but I did see two seperate folder called m-k-manuscript-data and manuscript-object.

 5. Run `python3 -m pipenv install` to install dependencies to the pipenv shell.
 If you get a version error, try `python3 -m pipenv install --python [VERSION]`, where [VERSION] is the version of Python you just installed (e.g. 3.7.4).